danchimento/codevember/README.md

 # Projects

 ## Show Me the Bacon
 An app that shows a map with every place around the user that sells bacon.
+Bonus points if the map icons are bacon.

 **Required Tech**: Google Maps API
 <hr />

 ## Dope Shit
 An app that allows the user to enter something dope and then see all the dope stuff they entered.
+Bonus points if you can rate your dope shit on a dopeness scale.

 **Required Tech**: Mongo DB
 <hr />

 ## Don't Quote Me
 An app that shows a quote everytime it loads.
 (No good quotes allowed).
+Bonus points for randomly generated quotes from a collection of words.

 **Required Tech**: Node JS
 <hr />

 ## One Plus One is Two
  An app that accepts a simple arithmatic problem and solves it.
 Server side.
+Bonus points accepting more than 2 numbers.

 **Required Tech**: Serverless functions
 <hr />